 It’s no surprise that 97% of Detweiler’s 45 friends are male, and that he has joined some of the largest Facebook groups around (with over 8,000 and 9,000 members.)

-If you’d like to know how to identify a scammer, like Detweiler, on Facebook, here are some quick tips I’ve received from admins who regularly monitor groups with large numbers of members:
+If you’d like to know how to identify a scammer, like Detweiler, on Facebook, here are some further pro tips I’ve received from admins who regularly monitor groups with large numbers of members:

 How to Identify Spammers: